saraozn/tp/docs/UserGuide.md

 ### Find Commands
 [Back to Table of Contents](#table-of-contents)

+Can't seem to find the customer or property you are looking for?
+Read the follow section to find out more about our `find` feature.

 #### Finding a customer: `findcust`

-Finds and returns a customer or a list of customers, from all your customers whose name contains the substring inputted.
+Finds and returns a customer or a list of customers, from all your customers whose name contains words that begin with the substring inputted.

 Format: `findcust NAME`

-* Finds and returns the customer(s) whose names begins with the `NAME` substring at any position within their name.
+* Finds and returns the customer or customers whose name contains any word that begins with the `NAME` substring.
 * The `NAME` must be in the same language as the name, i.e English.
-* The `NAME` should only contain the relevant alphabets
+* The `NAME` should only contain the relevant alphabets.
+* The `NAME` should not contain any numbers or symbols.

 Examples:
-* `list` followed by `findcust F` finds and returns the customer(s) whose names begin with "F" at any position within their name in the customer list.
+* `list` followed by `findcust F` finds and returns the customer or customers whose names contains any word that starts with `F` in the customer list, such as `Fredy Lawrence` or `Sara Foo`.
-* `list` followed by `findcust B D` finds and returns the customer(s) whose names begin with "B" or "D" at any position within their name in the customer list.
+* `list` followed by `findcust B D` finds and returns the customer or customers whose names contains any word that starts with `B` and/or `D` in the customer list, such as `Doraemon`, `Boraemon`,`Sara Doo`, `Sara Boo`, or `Bara Doo`.

 You should see the message in the [output box](#2-command-input-and-output-boxes) as below when you have successfully found your customers.